 All Age service Second Sunday of the month 11 am

-None of the repair work would have been possible without the generosity of a number of organisations.
+The repair work would not have been possible without the generosity of a number of organisations.

 The Coastal Recycling Community Fund has